AaronVerDow/openscad/doc/compiling.md

 If all dependencies are present and of a high enough version, skip ahead to the Compilation instructions.

+__Note:__ These scripts are likely to fail on Sun, Solaris, AIX, IRIX, etc (skip to the 'building dependencies' section below).

 ## Building for Linux/BSD on systems with older or missing dependencies

 If some of your system dependency libraries are missing or old, then you